Missouri–Oklahoma football rivalry

 The Missouri–Oklahoma football rivalry is an American college football rivalry between the Missouri Tigers football team of the University of Missouri and Oklahoma Sooners football team of the University of Oklahoma in the Southeastern Conference (SEC).
 The Tiger–Sooner Peace Pipe was the trophy awarded to the winner of the game.

+Like many rivalry games, the game is played during the final week of the college football season.

 Series history

-Missouri and Oklahoma's football teams first played in 1902, and played annually from 1910 to 1995, with only a one-year interruption in 1918 during World War I. The Tiger-Sooner Peace Pipe has been awarded since 1929.
-The Big 12 Conference was formed in 1995, and was split into two divisions.
+Missouri and Oklahoma's football teams first played in 1902, and played annually from 1910 to 1995, with only a one-year interruption in 1918 during World War I. The Tiger-Sooner Peace Pipe had been awarded from 1929 to 1974, but was lost sometime after the 1974 matchup.
+The Big 12 Conference was formed in 1994, and was split into two divisions.
 The two universities being placed in different division (Missouri in the Big 12 North Division, Oklahoma in the South Division) prevented an annual matchup.
 After the formation of the Big 12, the teams played a home-and-home series with two years in between each series (1998–99, 2002–03, 2006–07, 2010–11).

 The Sooners won the last meeting 38–28 on September 24, 2011.
 With Missouri's withdrawal from the Big 12 and admission to the SEC effective July 1, 2012, the future of the rivalry became uncertain.
 On July 30, 2021, however, Oklahoma and Texas asked for and received an invitation to join the Southeastern Conference, effective July 1, 2025, reigniting the rivalry.
 Later, on February 9, 2023, it was reported that Oklahoma would join a year earlier in 2024.
 Since Oklahoma joined, they are Missouri's most played conference rival.
 Missouri is Oklahoma's second most behind Texas.
 The teams' first meeting as SEC members and first since 2011 was on November 9, 2024, in Columbia.
+In 2026, it was announced that Oklahoma and Missouri would now be a protected rivalry week matchup, occurring every year to end the season.